by Texas Homesteader ~

 Did you ever wonder how you could eliminate single-use waste in your kitchen?
 Thankfully it’s easy to find simple zero-waste kitchen swaps.

 It got me thinking, maybe I should share the various ways I’m able to reduce (or even eliminate) those single-use items in my kitchen.
-There are many easy ways I’m able to make zero-waste swaps for those things.

 Now I know not all of these zero-waste swaps will be new to you.
 And depending upon the circumstances in your home, not all will even be feasible.

 But I’ve learned that since we are all on different places in this simple-life path – there’s bound to be something for everyone in this list.

 I haven’t bought paper towels (with their disposable plastic encasements) in well over 10 years now.

 Here’s what we use instead.
 Old clean, soft cotton t-shirts cut to size.